projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-memmgt.rst

 - If 1GB hugepage can't be used for virtual address space mapping and 2MB hugepage can be used, the corresponding PDT entry shall be set for this 2MB hugepage.
-- If both of 1GB hugepage
-  and 2MB hugepage can't be used for virtual address space mapping, the corresponding PT entry shall be set.

 If memory type or access rights of a page is updated, or some virtual address space is deleted, it will lead to splitting of the corresponding